 Salmon

-Salmon have and continue to be an important part of Washington life.
+/Salmon have and continue to be an important part of Washington life.
 They are important food sources for many other animals on land, in freshwater, and in saltwater.
 Because Native Peoples who lived in this area relied on salmon as an important food source, salmon also became an important part of native culture.
 It remains an important part of the history and culture of Washington today.

 Salmon are part of the family Salmonidae which also includes trout and charr.
 Often members of this family are referred to as “Salmonids.”
 Many of the fish in this family are anadromous, meaning they spend time both in salt and fresh water.
 In order to do this, their body must go through changes so they can survive in each habitat.